Boarding school: Other facilities

 As well as the usual academic facilities such as classrooms, halls, libraries, and laboratories, boarding schools often provide a wide variety of facilities for extracurricular activities such as music rooms, gymnasiums, sports fields and school grounds, boats, squash courts, swimming pools, cinemas, and theaters.
 A school chapel is often found on site.
 Day students often stay on after school to use these facilities.
 Many North American boarding schools are located in beautiful rural environments and have a combination of architectural styles that vary from modern to hundreds of years old.

 Food quality can vary from school to school, but most boarding schools offer diverse menu choices for many kinds of dietary restrictions and preferences.
 Some boarding schools have a dress code for specific meals like dinner or for specific days of the week.
 Students are generally free to eat with friends, teammates, as well as with faculty and coaches.
 Extra curricular activities groups, e.g. the French Club, may have meetings and meals together.
 The Dining Hall often serves as a central place where lessons and learning can continue between students and teachers or other faculty mentors or coaches.
 Some schools welcome day students to attend breakfast and dinner, in addition to the standard lunch, while others charge a fee.

-Many boarding schools have an on-campus school store or snack hall where additional food and school supplies can be purchased; may also have a student recreational center where food can be purchased during specified hours.
+Many boarding schools have an on-campus school store or snack hall where additional food and school supplies can be purchased; they may also have a student recreational center where food can be purchased during specified hours.

 Boarding schools also have infirmary, a small room with first aid or other emergencies medical aid.